ourcodingclub/ourcodingclub.github.io/_tutorials/data-manip-intro.md

 </section>

 However, these functions have limitations and will not work on every data structure.
-To quote <a href="https://www.jstatsoft.org/article/view/v059i10" target="_blank">Hadley Wickham</a>, <b>"every messy dataset is messy in its own way"</b>.
+To quote [Hadley Wickham](https://www.jstatsoft.org/article/view/v059i10), <b>"every messy dataset is messy in its own way"</b>.
 This is why giving a bit of thought to your dataset structure *before* doing your digital entry can spare you a lot of frustration later!

 Once you have the data in the right format, it's much easier to analyse them and visualise the results.
 For example, if we want to find out if there is inter-annual variation in the growth of <i>Empetrum hermaphroditum</i>, we can quickly make a boxplot: